networkit/networkit/Doc/www/features.rst

 ^^^^^^^^^^^^^^^^^^^
 Empirically observed complex networks tend to show a heavy tailed degree distribution which follow a power-law with a characteristic exponent.
 NetworKit provides functions to analyze the degree distribution of a network.
 For details visit the `Degree Distribution <http://nbviewer.jupyter.org/urls/networkit.iti.kit.edu/data/uploads/docs/NetworKit_UserGuide.ipynb#Degree-Distribution>`_ Section of the User Guide.
-TODO: runtime
+The algorithm runs in :math:`O(n)`.

 Degree Assortativity
 ^^^^^^^^^^^^^^^^^^^^